 Arkansas State Board of Nursing

-For any inquiries related to nursing licensure in Arkansas, please contact the Arkansas State Board of Nursing.
-Their contact information is provided below.
+For questions about nursing programs and licensure in Arkansas, contact the Arkansas State Board of Nursing.

 Phone: (501) 686-2700